github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 4. Check the query history.
 It should:
    - Show that an item has been added to the query history
    - The item should be marked as “in progress”.
-5. Once the query completes:
+5. Once the query starts:
-   - Check that a notification is shown with a link to the results view
    - Check the results view
    - Check the code paths view, including the code paths drop down menu.
    - Check that the repository filter box works
-   - Click links to files/locations on GitHub.
+   - Click links to files/locations on GitHub
+   - Check that the query history item is updated to show the number of results
+6. Once the query completes:
+   - Check that the query history item is updated to show the query status as "complete"

 ### Test Case 2: MRVA - Running a problem query and viewing results